wrtnlabs/autobe-examples/anthropic/claude-sonnet-4.5/todo/docs/ERD.md

 ### `todo_list_todos`

-Todo items representing tasks that users want to track and manage.
-Each todo item is owned by a single user and contains the task information, completion status, and temporal metadata.
-This is the core business entity of the application, enabling users to create, organize, and complete their personal tasks.
+Core todo item entity representing user tasks and their management lifecycle.

+Stores individual todo items created by authenticated users for personal task tracking and productivity management.
+Each todo represents a single actionable task with attributes for organization, prioritization, and completion tracking.

+Todos are owned by individual users with complete data isolation - users can only access and modify their own todo items.
+The system enforces strict ownership boundaries ensuring privacy and data security across all operations.

+Each todo contains essential task information including title, optional description, due date, priority level, and completion status.
+The status field tracks the todo's lifecycle through pending, in_progress, completed, and cancelled states.
+Completion tracking uses both a boolean flag and timestamp to record when tasks are finished.

+Soft deletion is supported through the deleted_at field, allowing todos to be removed from active views while preserving data for potential recovery and audit purposes.
+All modifications are tracked via updated_at timestamp to maintain comprehensive audit trails.

+Todos support advanced organization through priority levels (low, medium, high) and optional due dates for deadline management.
+The system provides filtering, sorting, and searching capabilities to help users efficiently manage large todo lists.

+This is the primary business entity of the Todo List application, requiring full CRUD API operations and independent user management capabilities.

 Properties as follows:

 - `id`: Primary Key.
-- `todo_list_user_id`: Owner of this todo item. [todo_list_users.id](#todo_list_users)
+- `todo_list_user_id`: Owner user who created this todo item. [todo_list_users.id](#todo_list_users)
 - `title`
-  > Title of the todo item.
-A short, descriptive name for the task that users
+  > Todo item title - the primary description of the task.
+Required field
-  > want to track.
-This is the primary text users see when viewing their todo
+  > with maximum 200 characters.
+This is the main text users see in their
-  > list.
+  > todo list.
 - `description`
-  > Extended details about the todo item.
-Allows users to add additional
-  > context, notes, or instructions about the task.
-Can contain multiple
+  > Optional detailed description providing additional context, notes, or
+  > instructions for the task.
+Maximum 2000 characters.
+Can be empty if the
-  > paragraphs if needed.
+  > title is self-explanatory.
 - `status`
-  > Completion status of the todo item.
-Valid values are 'complete' or
+  > Current lifecycle status of the todo item.
+Valid values: pending (initial
+  > state), in_progress (actively working), completed (finished), cancelled
+  > (abandoned).
+Tracks the todo's workflow state.
+- `priority`
+  > Task priority level for organization and sorting.
+Valid values: low,
-  > 'incomplete'.
-Defaults to 'incomplete' when a new todo is created.
-Users
+  > medium, high.
+Defaults to medium when not specified.
+Helps users identify
+  > and focus on important tasks.
+- `due_date`
+  > Optional deadline for task completion.
+Supports past dates for backdating
+  > and future dates for planning.
+Used for overdue detection and timeline
+  > organization.
+Null indicates no specific deadline.
+- `completed`
+  > Boolean flag indicating whether the task is completed.
+True when status
+  > is completed, false otherwise.
+Provides quick completion status checking
-  > can toggle this status at any time.
+  > without parsing status field.
+- `completed_at`
+  > Timestamp recording when the todo was marked as completed.
+Set
+  > automatically when status changes to completed.
+Cleared when todo is
+  > marked incomplete.
+Null for incomplete todos.
 - `created_at`
-  > Timestamp when the todo item was first created.
-Automatically set by the
+  > Timestamp when the todo item was created.
+Set automatically by the system
-  > system and cannot be modified by users.
-Used for sorting and organizing
+  > at creation time.
+Immutable field used for chronological ordering and
-  > todos chronologically.
+  > analytics.
 - `updated_at`
-  > Timestamp when the todo item was last modified.
-Automatically updated
+  > Timestamp of the most recent modification to any field of the todo item.
+  > Updated automatically by the system whenever the todo is changed.
+Used
-  > whenever any property changes.
-Helps users track recent activity and
+  > for tracking recent activity and conflict detection.
-  > modifications.
 - `deleted_at`
-  > Timestamp when the todo item was soft deleted.
-Null indicates the todo is
+  > Soft deletion timestamp indicating when the todo was deleted.
+Null for
-  > active.
-When set, the todo is considered deleted but can potentially be
+  > active todos.
+When set, the todo is excluded from normal queries while
-  > recovered.
-Enables soft delete functionality for future recovery
-  > features.
+  > preserved for audit trails and potential recovery.